Felabration: 2020 virtual edition: "Fight to Finish, Fight to Win"

-The festival took place from 15–17 October 2020.
-Due to the COVID-19 pandemic rocking the world at the time of the festival and the restriction on gatherings and activities, the organisers choose to hold the festival virtually.
+The festival took place from 15 to 17 October 2020.
+Due to the COVID-19 pandemic rocking the world at the time of the festival and the restriction on gatherings and activities, the organisers chose to hold the festival virtually.
 This was the first time the festival was held virtually.
-The Festival kicked started with a Felabration symposium titled "Colomentality" which was anchored by a Ugandan journalist and broadcaster Vincent Magombe.
+The Festival was kickstarted with a Felabration symposium titled "Colomentality" which was anchored by a Ugandan journalist and broadcaster Vincent Magombe.
 Some of the speakers at the symposium includes Arikana Chihombori, former permanent representative to the African Union Mission in Washinghton and Kweku Mandela, a filmmaker and producer from South Africa.

-Other activities in the festival included the "Dress Like Fela Challenge" where fans compete to imitate the dressing of the legendary Fela and the winner goes home with fifty thousand naira.
-There was also the secondary school debates, art festivals and other events that preceded the festival.
-There were also musical performances from Wizkid, 2baba, Joeboy, Falz and a host of other afrobeat musicians.
+Other activities in the festival included the "Dress Like Fela Challenge", where fans compete to imitate the dressing of the legendary Fela, with the winner going home with fifty thousand naira.
+There was also the secondary school debates, art festivals and other events that preceded the festival, and there were musical performances from Wizkid, 2baba, Joeboy, Falz and a host of other afrobeat musicians.

+2022 edition: "Fear not for Man"

+The 2022 Felabration was held at the New Afrikan Shrine, Ikeja, from 10 to 16 October 2022.
+There were a total of 300 musical acts that performed onstage during the concert.
+The 2022 Felabration was themed "Fear not for man" and was hosted by Omo Baba.